pydata/xarray/doc/user-guide/dask.rst

 In this example ``latitude`` and ``longitude`` do not appear in the ``chunks`` dict, so only one chunk will be used along those dimensions.
-It is also entirely equivalent to opening a dataset using :py:meth:`~xarray.open_dataset` and then chunking the data using the ``chunk`` method, e.g., ``xr.open_dataset('example-data.nc').chunk({'time': 10})``.
+It is also entirely equivalent to opening a dataset using :py:func:`~xarray.open_dataset` and then chunking the data using the ``chunk`` method, e.g., ``xr.open_dataset('example-data.nc').chunk({'time': 10})``.